 This disorder ‘presents’ similarly because it is a disorder associated with specific patterns of poor functioning within the brain.
 The brain of a psychopath is different from the brain of a non-psychopathic individual.
 It is that difference that makes them

 - Incapable of Accountability

-You might find our article, Why does he behave like that?, helpful.
-Why?
+You might find the article, Why does he behave like that? helpful.
+Go

 Why did he seem so likable and fun in the beginning?
 He definitely wasn’t what I would think of when I think of the word “psychopath.”

-Many individuals with psychopathy have several positive characteristics.
+The truth about psychopathy is that they can have many positive characteristics.
 But of course they also demonstrate dark traits that are highly resistant to change.
 It is those dark traits that can cause extreme harm to those who care deeply for the psychopathic individual.
 Normal or non-psychopathic individual do not have a large constellation of persistent/ enduring violating and harmful (dark) traits that drive their personality and functioning.